 Our cohort of 6,601,526 patients undergoing PCI is the largest study to formally assess comorbid burden and its relationship with clinical outcomes to date, considering both cardiovascular and non-cardiovascular comorbidities.
 Additionally, our study provides an insight into how comorbid states influence health economics and hospital stay.
-This confirms a smaller Spanish study of 434,108 PCIs(15) demonstrating that another measure of comorbid burden, the Charlson comorbidity index, was an independent predictor of mortality, stent thrombosis and major adverse cardiovascular events.(24)
+This confirms a smaller Spanish study of 434,108 PCIs(15) demonstrating that another measure of comorbid burden, the Charlson comorbidity index, was an independent predictor of mortality, stent thrombosis and major adverse cardiovascular events

-Additional key findings highlighted in the analysis include: decreased odds of in-hospital mortality associated with obesity, hypertension and hyperthyroidism and increased odds of in-hospital mortality associated with fluid and electrolyte disorders, anaemia, and coagulopathy.
+Additional findings include: decreased odds of in-hospital mortality associated with obesity, hypertension and hyperthyroidism and increased odds of in-hospital mortality associated with fluid and electrolyte disorders, anaemia, and coagulopathy.
+These findings are hypothesis generating.
 The obesity paradox has been well documented in literature(25-30).
 A post hoc analysis of the 345,192 participants undergoing PCI from the British Cardiovascular Intervention Society Registry(29) demonstrated that obese patients had a short and long-term survival advantage over individuals with normal body mass index.
-Similarly patients with anaemia undergoing PCI are known to be at increased risk of major bleeding complications, major adverse cardiovascular events and mortality(31).
+Similarly, patients with anaemia undergoing PCI are known to be at increased risk of major bleeding complications, major adverse cardiovascular events and mortality(31).
 We also observe that patients with a coagulopathy are at increased risk of major bleeding complications and mortality.

 With an increasing prevalence of comorbid conditions encountered in PCI practice, global comorbid burden represents an important consideration in the clinical decision-making process in the management of these individuals.
 The addition of comorbid burden measurement to contemporary risk stratification tools may provide an added dimension to patient assessment and management plans.
 Previously, the inclusion of Charlson comorbidity index to Mayo Clinic Risk Score resulted in a net reclassification improvement of 34% (p<0.001), modest improvement in integrated discrimination index, as well as C-statistic.(7) This is particularly pertinent given that the primary aetiology of death post PCI has transitioned from a cardiac one to malignancy and chronic diseases.(32) Non-cardiac comorbidities were amongst the strongest independent predictors of non-cardiac mortality in this study,(32) further supporting integration of comorbid burden into contemporary risk scores to more accurately predict mortality post PCI.
 The performance of several PCI risk models have declined over time as a result of new technology, changes in clinical practice guidelines as well as profile of the patients undergoing PCI.
 Hence, it is important to update such scores to maintain their performance and prevent calibration drift.
-(33, 34) Inclusion of measures of global comorbid burden such as ECS may improve their performance, particularly at a time when comorbidity burden in patients undergoing PCI is increasing.
+(34) Inclusion of measures of global comorbid burden such as ECS may improve their performance, particularly at a time when comorbidity burden in patients undergoing PCI is increasing.
+During admission and review of an individual undergoing PCI an ECS could be calculated and could be helpful in risk stratification and utilise the information to explain the risks of the procedure during informed consent.
+Furthermore, ECS is independently associated with major bleeding complications, with the highest ECS category (ECS>13) independently associated with an 11-fold increase in the risk of bleeding complications (OR 11.46 95%CI 10.66-12.33).
+Bleeding avoidance strategies in this cohort of patients is particularly relevant, such as the use of less potent anti-thrombotics either during / post PCI procedure, use of stent platforms that only require abbreviated DAPT durations, shortened DAPT and radial access to reduce access site related bleeding complications.